PraaneshSelvaraj/coffee.tmux/CONTRIBUTING.md

 ## Code quality

 We maintain high code quality standards using automated tools.
 Please ensure your code passes all checks:

+### PEP Standards

+This project follows the official Python Enhancement Proposal (PEP) guidelines for style and type hints.

+- **PEP 8 – Style Guide for Python Code**
+  Write clear, consistent, and readable code by following the PEP 8 conventions for naming, layout, imports, and formatting.

+- **PEP 484 – Type Hints**
+  Use type hints for all function parameters and return values to improve correctness, readability, and tooling support.

+- **PEP 585 & PEP 604 – Modern Type Syntax**
+  Prefer modern built‑in generics (for example, `list[str]`, `dict[str, int]`) and the union operator (`str | None`) where supported by Python 3.10+.

+All new and updated code is expected to comply with these PEPs, and the formatting and type‑checking tools configured in this repository will enforce them.

 ### Code Formatting